 A Letter from Nantwich

-I WAS delighted to see, the other day, that The Talbot pub in Oat Market had dropped its modern name of The Frog and Ferret and reverted to its original title.
+I WAS delighted to see that The Talbot pub in Oat Market had dropped its modern name of The Frog and Ferret and reverted to its original title.

-So congratulations to Marston's, the brewery, and Mark Garrett (the licensee - who also runs the nearby pub, The Union ) and Sandra Cooper (the manager) for bringing a piece of history back to the town.
+So congratulations to all concerned for bringing a piece of history back to the town.

 Gone is the peach-and-black decor of The Frog and Ferret.
 Back is the black-and-white exterior.
 I won't go into the changes made in a £60,000 renovation.
 I will leave customers to find out about the locally sourced food, the car park at the rear, the planned dining terrace, and the "family-friendly" atmosphere.